Frankenstein (2004 film)

 Frankenstein is a 2004 American science fiction horror television film produced and directed by Marcus Nispel and written by John Shiban.
-It is a loose adaptation of Mary Shelley's Frankenstein, and stars Parker Posey as a police detective on the trail of a serial killer, played by Thomas Kretschmann, in present-day New Orleans.
+Loosely inspired by Mary Shelley's Frankenstein; or, The Modern Prometheus, and stars Parker Posey as a police detective on the trail of a serial killer, played by Thomas Kretschmann, in present-day New Orleans.
 The detective is aided in her search by one of the killer's creations, played by Vincent Perez.
 Adam Goldberg, Ivana Miličević and Michael Madsen co-star.
-It was produced by Lions Gate Films, and aired on the USA Network on October 10, 2004.

-The film was intended as the pilot for an ongoing series, and was initially based on Dean Koontz's version of Frankenstein.
-USA and the producers decided that major changes must be made and Koontz had no interest in the show in its new form.
-He withdrew from association with it and turned to the task of realizing the original concept of the book form.
-Subsequently, executive producer Martin Scorsese also expressed desire to exit the series.
-Koontz later developed the concept into a series of five novels: Frankenstein: Prodigal Son, Frankenstein: City of Night, Frankenstein: Dead and Alive, Frankenstein: Lost Souls, and Frankenstein: The Dead Town.
+Frankenstein aired on the USA Network on October 10, 2004.
+Intended as the pilot for an ongoing series, the planned show was initially deriving from a concept by Dean Koontz.
+USA and the producers ordered major changes from the concept, resulting in Koontz losing interest in the show in its new form and withdrawing association from the project, later creating a book series based on his initial pitch, entitled Dean Koontz's Frankenstein.
+Subsequently, executive producer Martin Scorsese also expressed desire to exit the series, before the project ultimately fell through.